bixb922/crank-organ/doc-software/README.md

 Credits to the MicroPython team for MicroPython (https://www.micropython.org) and it's libraries.
 This is an amazing product!

-Credits to  Miguel Grinberg (microdot server, temporarily added some logging to debug my software).
-These library modules are available on github Microdot https://github.com/miguelgrinberg/microdot
+Credits to  Miguel Grinberg for the Microdot server.
+Microdot is available on Github at https://github.com/miguelgrinberg/microdot

 Special thanks to Peter Hinch for the asyncio tutorial at https://github.com/peterhinch/micropython-async

+Thanks to @Glenn20 for the ESP32 image utility at https://github.com/glenn20/mp-image-tool-esp32, although I don't use that utility anymore.

+Thanks to @mcauser for the original MCP27013 driver at https://github.com/mcauser/micropython-mcp23017, although I don't use that driver anymore.

-All these are (c) Copyright by their respective authors and are available under the same MIT license as this software.
+All these are (c) Copyright by their respective authors and are available under the same MIT license, as is this software.

 To ease the installation process, I have included the libraries in the repository and installation files.
 There is no need for a separate installation of these libraries.

+Also, Microdot has some very minor modifications for the purpose of this software.

 # 22. Testing